-- Before you upgrade, ensure that the POAP boot mode is disabled for Cisco Nexus 9000 Series switches and Cisco Nexus 3000 Series switches.
+Before you upgrade, ensure that the POAP boot mode is disabled for Cisco Nexus 9000 Series switches and Cisco Nexus 3000 Series switches.
 To disable POAP, run the no boot poap enable command on the switch console.
-You can however, enable it after the upgrade. - In order to execute any ISSU operations, any new NDFC user must first set the necessary device credentials under the Credential Management page.
-You will not be able to execute ISSU operations without first setting the proper device credentials.
+You can however, enable it after the upgrade.